MSC 2021

-The Mobile Legends: Bang Bang Southeast Asia Cup 2021 or commonly known as MSC 2021 was the fourth annual regional Southeast Asian Tournament for Mobile Legends: Bang Bang.
-Due to the COVID-19 pandemic, MSC 2021 was held virtually via an online livestream that was streamed and viewed by millions in the region.
+The Mobile Legends: Bang Bang Southeast Asia Cup 2021, commonly known as MSC 2021, was the fourth annual regional Southeast Asia tournament for Mobile Legends: Bang Bang organized by Moonton.
+Due to the COVID-19 pandemic, MSC 2021 was held virtually via an online livestream.
 With a total prize pool of $150,000 after Moonton's announcement of a prize pool increase, the games were held from 7–13 June 2021.
 The Philippine team of Execration won the Tournament against another Philippine team in Blacklist International with Kelra as the winning MVP.
 This is the second title that the Philippines have won after Aether Main won the MSC Cup in 2018.

 Background

 Previous MSC tournaments were held in Face-to-face and public viewing on public venues in 2017, 2018 and 2019.
 However, with the Pandemic circulating worldwide, this is the first tournament to be featured online via livestream.
 Then-current SEA Cup Champions ONIC Esports were the longest champions in MSC History after the 2020 MSC Tournament was cancelled on May 11 by Moonton because of the pandemic.
 MSC 2021 would push through to continue with the prize pool being increased from $120,000 to $150,000.